Storyteller at heart

 “My role in society, or any artist’s or poet’s role, is to try and express what we all feel.
 Not to tell people how to feel.
 Not as a preacher, not as a leader, but as a reflection of us all.” -John Lennon

-I was born on August 26, 1976 in Prijedor, Bosnia and Herzegovina.
-I loved my home, family and friends.
-Just like everyone else, I always imagined what my future would look like when I grew up, but the events that unfolded when I was fifteen/sixteen were never part of my life plans.
+I was born on August 26, 1976, in Prijedor, Bosnia and Herzegovina, Yugoslavia.
+I loved my home, my family, and my friends.
+Like most people, I often imagined what my future might look like, but the events that unfolded when I was fifteen and sixteen were far from anything I could have planned.

 “Sanela is a powerful speaker, with the ability to mesmerize her audience with every word she says as she relays her horrific personal struggles during the Bosnian War.
 In addition, her ability to take the true life stories of the people she knew, and incorporate them into a love story, is amazing.